CALL FOR ART

 Suture Zone online gallery and publication, has been created to establish an archive of socially and politically motivated art alongside printed anthologies, aimed at representation of the challenging era we inhabit.

-Art for social change demands critical examination, conveying significant messages through its artistic language.
-Engaging with such art requires viewers to interrogate both the artifact and the narratives surrounding it.
-This reflective process fosters dialogue between the artwork and the audience, prompting shifts in understanding and values.
-Ultimately, this interaction serves as a mechanism for healing the wounds between our environment and humanity, encouraging thoughtful engagement with the world.
+Creating art for social change demands a critical examination of the world while using the language of art to convey important messages beyond the written word.
+Engaging with such art requires viewers to interrogate both the artifact and its context.
+This reflective process fosters dialogue between the viewer and the artwork, prompting shifts in perception, understanding, and values.
+Ultimately, this interaction serves as a mechanism for healing the wounds between our environment and humanity.